Carolyn Rush

 Agenda

-• Fair elections through office block ballots and transparent campaigns
+• Election Reform: Promote fair elections through office block ballot structure and transparent campaign practices.

-• Support safe staffing in healthcare for both veterans and seniors
+• Healthcare Workforce: Legislate safe staffing standards in healthcare, particularly for veterans and seniors.

 Issue Stances

-• Tolls: Supports keeping toll roads but ensuring revenue is used locally and fairly.
+• Tolls: Supports keeping toll roads but ensuring revenue is used locally and fairly, especially in South Jersey.

-• Zoning and Mount Laurel: Prioritizes enforcement of affordable housing quotas and zoning reform at the municipal level.
+• Zoning and Mount Laurel: Prioritizes enforcement of affordable housing quotas and reforming zoning codes to enable multi-unit and sustainable developments.

-• Safe Staffing: Support legislation improving patient-to-staff ratios, particularly in VA and elder care settings.
+• Safe Staffing: Supports legislation improving patient-to-staff ratios, particularly in veteran and elder care facilities.

-• Affordable Housing: Support stronger enforcement of existing mandates and restrictions on abusive short-term rentals.
+• Affordable Housing: Advocates stronger enforcement of existing mandates and limits on abusive short-term rentals.

-• Ballot Reform: Support abolishing the county line system and promoting office block ballot structure.
+• Ballot Reform: Supports abolishing the “county line” ballot format and promoting office block ballots to level the electoral playing field.

-• Mental Health & Long-Term Care: Advocate for reform, oversight, and patient-first policies.
+• Mental Health & Long-Term Care: Advocates for oversight, reform, and stronger patient-first policies in mental health and elder care systems.

-• Law Enforcement & Crime: Support better training, root-cause crime reduction, and mental health intervention.
+• Law Enforcement & Crime: Supports better officer training, mental health response integration, and addressing root causes of crime.

 Related Media